NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         10000 watt / hour * day * siderealyear = 500 * 20 watt / hour * day * siderealyear
                                                  ^^^ 500 human brains worth of power usage
 ```
-* Human brain burns about 0.17 milligrams of mass-energy per year,
+* A human brain burns about 0.17 milligrams of mass-energy per year,
-* while a high end AI data server burns about 84 milligrams of mass-energy per year.
+* while a high-end AI data server burns about 84 milligrams of mass-energy per year.

 That is about 500 times more energy usage than a human brain.
 ```text
 You have: 20 watt / hour * day * siderealyear
 You want: mg